 ON-A’s first project was located in a summer resort town on the Costa Brava.
 The Lounge & Bar was designed for an existing central location.
 The resources used in the design are intended to stimulate all the senses: there are visual, chromatic, and auditory effects that contribute to the user’s overall experience, surrounded by an organic and particularly complex geometry.

-The uniqueness of this project stems from its structure, which may seem somewhat confusing at first but gradually becomes perceptible and ordered: a branching system that hierarchizes each space, while generating a transparency that results in a continuity which allows for interaction between users.
-In terms of the program, each of the areas comprises clearly defined uses: the bar area, a section reserved for groups, more general seating areas and, as the epicenter, the VIP zone.
+The uniqueness of this project stems from its structure, which may seem somewhat confusing at first, but gradually becomes perceptible and ordered: a branching system that hierarchizes each space, while generating a transparency that results in a continuity that allows for interaction between users.
+In terms of the programme, each of the areas comprises clearly defined uses: the bar area, a section reserved for groups, more general seating areas, and, as the epicenter, the VIP zone.

 Taking a regular footprint with a floor area of 200 m², a long bar is surrounded by the two areas reserved for groups, and the common spaces that foster more interaction nearer to the bathrooms.
 The language of the structural matrix appears in plan through a pattern on the flooring that adapts to the geometry of the bar and the VIP zone.

 Lighting was a fundamental parameter in generating the atmosphere for the main rooms.
 The transition from day to night is reflected in the overlapping of night scenes and atmospheres using RGB fluorescence to create chromatic combinations that transform the project into a generator of visual impressions.